 An important resource during your writing process is your fellow students.
-Students from higher semesters often already have helpful experiences to share.
-Students from the same semester might have possibly special knowledge that meaningfully complements your own.
-Talking about your own topic helps to solve problems, sharpen thoughts, and find precise formulations.
+Students from higher semesters may be willing to share their own helpful experiences, while students from the same semester might have special insights or knowledge that complement your own.
+Talking about your topic can help you solve problems, clarify your ideas, and find appropriate expressions.
 You can give each other helpful tips.
-It is especially valuable to mutually provide text feedback.
+One particularly effective strategy is to provide each other with feedback on your texts.

 Good text feedback is:

-- concrete – refers to specific parts of the text
+- specific – refers to specific parts of the text

-- justified – explains why something is successful or unsuccessful
+- substantiated – explains why something is successful or unsuccessful

 - prioritized – assesses individual criticism in relation to the overall impression

-- formulated appreciatively – and if not, accept it calmly, and do better yourself.
+- worded appreciatively – and if not, accept it calmly, and do better yourself.

 Writing tandems or writing groups can help you work more productively, overcome motivation slumps, and clear mental blocks.
 Members of writing groups support each other by giving each other text feedback, writing together, solving problems jointly, reporting on writing progress and challenges, setting goals, and gently reminding each other to stick to them.